-One of my favourite ways to explore a new country is by its food.
-After staying in Brazil for 2 months, I am certainly going to miss certain dishes, sweets and drinks.
-Let me share with you my favourite Brazilian food.
+One of my favorite ways to explore a new country is by its food.
+After staying in Brazil for 2 months, I am certainly going to miss certain dishes, sweets, and drinks.
+Let me share with you my favorite Brazilian food.

 Brazilian Food: Fruits

 One fruit I have never eaten before and tried for the first time in Brazil is Cherimoya.
 It is actually called many names, so you might also find it as “Pinha” or “Atemoia”.
 It has a rather sweet taste, is very soft inside and has big seeds that you can easily spit out.

 Açai is probably known by most of you.
 During my stay, I couldn’t stop eating Açai bowels in the form of ice cream combined with condensed milk, granola, fruits, and paçocinha.

 Açai berries actually grow on specific palm trees and look like grapes.
 It exists in different forms, such as powder, liquid or as ice cream.

 Brazilian Food: Sweets

 One candy I couldn’t stop eating during my stay is Paçocinha.
 It is a kind of sweet made out of peanuts, sugar, and salt.
 Super simple but so delicious.

 It is usually wrapped in yellow paper as small squares, so you can easily fit it in your bag as a snack to go.
 I bought a 1kg pack to bring back home for everyone to try.